Hogsett, West Virginia

-Hogsett is an unincorporated community on the east bank of the Ohio River in Mason County, West Virginia, United States.
-It is located on West Virginia Route 2, some 10.7 mi south-southwest of Point Pleasant at the mouth of Flatfoot Creek.
-The community once had a post office, which is now closed.
+Hogsett is an unincorporated community on the east bank of the Ohio River in Mason County, West Virginia, USA.
+It is on West Virginia Route 2, some 10.7 mi south-southwest of Point Pleasant at the mouth of Flatfoot Creek.
+This region has been known as Mercers Bottom since the late 18th century.

+The community of Hogsett was originally known as "Hogsett Landing" (a minor river access point) after a local dry goods merchant and grocer — Charles W. Hogsett (1856-1913) — whose parents located there in the late 1840s.
+In 1885, Hogsett became the official postmaster of "Hogsett Post Office" which closed in 1967.

+The closest named community near Hogsett is Ben Lomond, about a mile away.